-Following the operation, your hand is likely to be bruised and swollen and, when the anaesthetic wears off, it will be painful.
-You may need to take painkillers, such as ibuprofen, paracetamol or codeine for up to 2 weeks.
+Following the operation, your hand is likely to be bruised and swollen.
+When the anaesthetic wears off, it'll be painful.
+You may need to take painkillers, like ibuprofen, paracetamol or codeine for up to 2 weeks.

-Before leaving hospital, you'll be advised to keep your hand above the level of your heart whenever possible to help reduce swelling.
+Before leaving hospital, you'll be advised to keep your hand above the level of your heart whenever possible.
+This'll help to reduce swelling.
 For example, you may be advised to raise your arm on cushions while seated or hold your arm up to your other shoulder while standing and walking.

 You won't be able to drive for several weeks after the operation, so you'll need to arrange for someone to pick you up and take you home from the hospital.
 If you live on your own and you've had a general anaesthetic, you may be advised to stay in hospital overnight.
 You may also need to stay overnight if you need hand therapy in hospital before you go home.

 Before you leave hospital, a hand therapist may replace the rigid plaster splint.
 This is a support designed to protect the hand fitted during the operation.
 Instead, you may be given a lighter and more flexible plastic one.
 This splint will help to prevent the repaired tendons from being overstretched.

 You'll usually be advised to wear the splint at all times for 3 to 6 weeks.
 You may then need to wear it at night for a further couple of weeks.

 Your hand therapist will tell you how to look after your splint and what to do if you develop any problems with it.
 It's important to avoid getting the splint wet, so covering it with a plastic bag while having a bath or shower will usually be recommended.